Kevin3777/Anonymous_ICML/README.md

 Our method achieves a **Macro-F1 of 0.8851** on the ASAP dataset, significantly outperforming strong baselines.

+The pre-trained model is available on Hugging Face: [Kevin3777/zero-init-residual-complex-absa](https://huggingface.co/Kevin3777/zero-init-residual-complex-absa)
 ---

 ## 🏆 Key Contributions